tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 ## What are Types?

+A type is a way of classifying an object so we know how the object behaves and what we can do with the object!

+Think of a big bowl of fruit, you need to understand what each fruit is before eating it as each fruit might be eaten differently.
+For example, if you come across an orange, you know you need to peel it before eating it, but if you come across a grape you know you don't have to peel it before eating it but you might remove the seeds as they're all bitter.
+The type of fruit defines how you treat it, and this is the same for types in Toca!

 Every value that you come across in Toca has three properties:
 - The key - This is the identifier that is used to "name" the value
 - The type - This is the classifier that tells Toca how this value is intended to be used